thekucays/dummy-api-test/README.md

 - for very first run, make sure npm is installed
 - after that execute this command `npm install`, then
 - `npm run test-api`
+- please keep note that test scenario result will be failed since its using dummy url, but the reports are generated properly

 ## Specifying test to be run by test name example:
 On Linux / Mac: